hkarim/riseup-summit-2017/README.md

 - Implementing secure business services using functions
 - Streaming and processing data in real-time using functions

-By the end of this session, you will learn how to implement a real-world high throughput event streaming processor from your favorite data store to WebSocket clients.
+By the end of this session, you will learn how to implement an event streaming processor from your favorite data store to WebSocket clients.

 ## Slides